floweredscarf/su25/labs/lab16/index.md

 ## Submission

 To get credit for this lab, you'll have to do a checkoff during lab, with either your TA or an AI.
-You will be asked to show that you can generate a single plus (or a whole tesselaton), and that you can play your memory game.
+You will be asked to show that you can generate a single plus at various sizings (or a whole tesselaton), and that you can play your memory game.
 Once you complete your checkoff, your TA/AI should give you a magic word, which you can type it into magicword.txt.
 You will be solely graded off if your magic word is present.
 This is remniscent of how you will be graded for BYOW: though part of the project will be autograded, your final product will be graded in a checkoff with a staff member so you can show off your creative finished project!

 If you want to get checked off outside of lab hours you can make a private Ed **Question** thread under Labs - Lab16 - Checkoff and make sure you follow the instructions on the template.